 - Drug discovery and drug combination analysis: Drug research takes numerous years and millions of dollars before the clinical trials and marketing of the drug can take place.
 Use of AI to streamline the drug discovery and drug repurposing processes has the potential to significantly boost new drug development, reduce the time to market for the drugs and also reduce their costs.

 Real life applications

 - In a clinical trial in 2016, researchers made use of AI to come up with a mathematical formula for determining the dose of immunosuppressants to be administered to patients slated for receiving organs.

-- Pharma.AI is a bioinformatics company that uses AI to research drug discovery programmes for cancer, Alzheimer’s, Parkinson’s, and other ageing and age‑related health issues.
+- Pharma.AI is a bioinformatics company that uses AI to research drug discovery programs for cancer, Alzheimer’s, Parkinson’s, and other aging and age‑related health issues.